EFlynn7778/rotary-controller-python/README.md

+# Modifications to RCP for Lathe Centric Use.

+UI Modifications For Lathe Specific Use and personal preference.
+Added ability to select font used for DRO's.
+Added ability to hide feed speed and numerator/denominator panel to clean up UI for general use.
+Switches added for these features, and font selection added to the renamed "Settings" (formerly "formats") page.
+Various layout "improvements" for personal preference and overal ease of usability.

 # Rotary Controller Python

 This project is a Kivy based user interface developed for the Raspberry PI for the control of rotary tables and